alphagov/govuk-design-system/src/components/summary-list/index.md

 Use a summary list to summarise information, for example, a user’s responses at the end of a form.

-{{ example({group: "components", item: "summary-list", example: "default", html: true, nunjucks: true, open: false, loading: "eager" }) }}
+{{ example({ group: "components", item: "summary-list", example: "default", html: true, nunjucks: true, open: false, loading: "eager" }) }}

 ## When to use this component